nixin72/ConcordiaUniversity-MATH-205/practice-midterms/README.md

 ### Final Exam Samples

-This directory contains various midterm exams.
+This directory contains various midter exams.
 If you wish to upload one that's missing, please follow the following format:

-Midterm-<year>-<semester>-[-sample][-soln].pdf
+Midterm-&lt;year&gt;-&lt;semester&gt;-\[-sample\]\[-soln\].pdf

-Where "<year>" is the year the exam took place. (if unknown, put XXXX) Where "<semester>" is the semester the exam took place (if unknown, put "U")
+Where "&lt;year&gt;" is the year the exam took place. (if unknown, put XXXX) Where "&lt;semester&gt;" is the semester the exam took place (if unknown, put "U")
     - For summer semesters, try to indicate if it's the first or second half

 **NOTE**: